donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 :ref:`fig-lte-ngc-e2e-data-protocol-stack`.
 As shown in the figure, there are two different layers of
 IP networking.
-The first one is the end-to-end layer, which provides end-to-end connectivity to the users; this layers involves the UEs, the PGW and the remote host (including eventual internet routers and hosts in between), but does not involve the eNB.
-By default, UEs are assigned a public IPv4 address in the 7.0.0.0/8 network, and the PGW gets the address 7.0.0.1, which is used by all UEs as the gateway to reach the internet.
+The first one is the end-to-end layer, which provides end-to-end connectivity to the users; this layers involves the UEs, the UPF and the remote host (including eventual internet routers and hosts in between), but does not involve the eNB.
+By default, UEs are assigned a public IPv4 address in the 7.0.0.0/8 network, and the UPF gets the address 7.0.0.1, which is used by all UEs as the gateway to reach the internet.

 The second layer of IP networking is the NGC local area network.
-This involves all eNB nodes and the SGW/PGW node.
-This network is implemented as a set of point-to-point links which connect each eNB with the SGW/PGW node; thus, the SGW/PGW has a set of point-to-point devices, each providing connectivity to a different eNB.
+This involves all eNB nodes and the SMF/UPF node.
+This network is implemented as a set of point-to-point links which connect each eNB with the SMF/UPF node; thus, the SMF/UPF has a set of point-to-point devices, each providing connectivity to a different eNB.
 By default, a 10.x.y.z/30 subnet is assigned to each point-to-point link (a /30 subnet is the smallest subnet that allows for two distinct host